How to Get Your New York Real Estate License for Free

 When you finish the course: Schedule your school's proctored final exam at the library.
 Pass it, get your Certificate of Completion, and then schedule the state exam through eAccessNY ($15).

-After passing the state exam: Find a sponsoring broker, submit your license application ($65), and complete fingerprinting at IdentoGO (~$99).
+After passing the state exam: Find a sponsoring broker and submit your license application through eAccessNY ($65).

 The Bottom Line